RichardDenton/times-tables/README.md

 A JavaScript timestables tester developed for my children's school times tables practice.
 Allows times tables from 1 up to 12.
 The maximum allowed times table can be set in main.js by adjusting the maxFactor constant.
+The test can be taken with the questions either the standard order or in random order.

 The interface is designed to resemble a calculator with the results of the test displayed to the right of the calculator.